Yolki 6

 Yolki 6 (Ёлки новые, meaning Christmas Trees New), is a 2017 Russian comedy film, the sequel to Yolki 5.
-Starring Ivan Urgant, Sergey Svetlakov, Dmitry Nagiyev, Elena Yakovleva, and Yulia Aleksandrova.
-It was released in wide release in Russia on December 21, 2017.
+It stars Ivan Urgant, Sergey Svetlakov, Dmitry Nagiyev, Elena Yakovleva, and Yulia Aleksandrova and was widely released in Russia on December 21, 2017.

 The film had a mixed reception by viewers and critics.
 The plot, special effects and replacement actors were criticized, but the acting and humor were positively assessed.
 The film grossed almost 15 million dollars at the worldwide box office, with a budget of 3 million dollars.
 The seventh film, Yolki 7, was released in 2018.

 Plot

 Segment "Pines"

 High-school hipster Andrei (Daniela Vakhrushev) goes to the forest with his mother's boyfriend Yuri Semyonovich (Dmitry Nagiev), employee of the Ministry of Emergency Situations, to fetch a Christmas tree.
 In order to strengthen their new family, Yuri teaches the boy how to survive in the wild.
 Some of the dangers in the forest include NATO soldiers and bears.